Holiday Accident Abroad Claims Guide – How Much Compensation Can I Claim?

 - Take photographs of the accident, including photos of the number plates.

 - Take the names and the addresses of as many witnesses as possible (including hotel staff)

 - Do not admit liability.

 If you claim compensation with us, we will ensure that all of those costs you have encountered will be covered in the payout you receive.
-This includes everything from a loss of earnings to any travel costs you have had to fund, and of course, any prescriptions, medication, treatment, and counselling for the emotional trauma.
+Holiday accident claims include everything from a loss of earnings to any travel costs you have had to fund, and of course, any prescriptions, medication, treatment, and counselling for the emotional trauma.
 These are known as ‘special damages,’ and we will make sure you are covered for all of them, securing the maximum amount of compensation possible.